simplegeo/SimpleGeo.framework/README.md

 To actually run the tests, choose "Tests" as the *Active Target* (via the *Project* menu) and click "Build and Run".

+## Building

+To generate a usable `SimpleGeo.framework` from the command-line:

+    $ make

+The resulting Framework will be in `build/Release`.

+## Docs

+To generate docs, make sure you've got `doxygen` installed (`brew install doxygen`, for example), then:

+    $ make docs

+If you'd like a handy-dandy Xcode docset:

+    $ cd docs/html/
+    $ make

+You can either run `make install` in `docs/html/` to install the docset into your home directory, or you can do whatever you wish with the `SimpleGeo.docset` that was created there.